 Using insurance impacts our work

 Insurance companies regulate the length of the session, what treatments are used, and how we use our time.
-If they think the length, treatment or intervention do not meet what they determine as medically necessary for your mental health diagnosis, they take back their insurance payments.
+If they think the length, treatment or intervention does not meet what they determine as medically necessary for your mental health diagnosis, they will not pay for our work.

-- $450 for a 14-Hour “Hold Me Tight”® Relationship Enhancement Workshop, per Couple
+- $495 for a 15-Hour “Hold Me Tight”® Relationship Enhancement Workshop, per Couple

 In addition to self-pay, I accept the following two options as they will not impact our work together:

 - ‘Health Saving Accounts’ or ‘Flexible Spending Accounts’.
 These work like self-pay but with a card.